Art Therapy for Addiction

 As art therapy does not treat the physical and psychological aspects of the addiction, it is recommended that this method of treatment is combined with other forms of therapy as described above.
 There are a number of rehabilitation centres across the UK that offer art therapy as part of their addiction treatment programmes

 If you or someone you care about is dealing with an addiction that you believe may benefit from the use of art therapy as a treatment method, reach out to our team at OK Rehab today.
-We can put you in touch with a rehabilitation centre or treatment programme to suit your individual needs and help you to discover the benefits of art therapy for addiction treatment.
+We can put you in touch with a local rehabilitation centre or treatment programme to suit your individual needs and help you to discover the benefits of art therapy for addiction treatment.